-Follow the ug-howto-change-puppet-servers guide to begin integration of your new Puppet server into the existing environment.
+Follow the HOWTO Change Puppet Masters guide to begin integration of your new Puppet server into the existing environment.

 Note: You should always start migration with a small number of least critical clients!

 Retire the Old Puppet Server

 Once you have transferred the management of all your clients over to the new Puppet server, you may safely retire the old Puppet server.